Glimpse history through old images of the UK city of Kingston upon Hull, usually called Hull.

 Hull – Trawler Men Aka 3 Trawlers Lost At Sea – Wives Demand Stricter Safety Measures (1968) – British Pathé on YouTube

 Hull In The 1970s

-The Kinemacolour Palace, as it was known then, opened on Christmas Eve, 1910.
-It became known as the Regent Cinema in 1919.
-The cinema was run by successive generations of the Freeman family until it’s closure in 1978.
-The building was eventually sold to local boxing legend Wally Mays who turned it into a Roller Disco in 1980.
-Several years later the entire building was demolished except for the frontage, which still remains, and was rebuilt as a pub-restaurant.
+The Regent Cinema building was eventually sold to local boxing legend Wally Mays, who turned it into a Roller Disco in 1980.
+Several years later the entire building was demolished and rebuilt as a pub-restaurant, except for the frontage, which still remains.

-Stanley Richardson filmed these scenes on his cine camera travelling from Hull to the Netherlands during the 1970s.
-Stanley Richardson (1912-1988) – Adnylak’s Great Uncle.
+Stanley Richardson, who was born in 1912 and died in 1988, filmed these scenes on his cine camera travelling from Hull to the Netherlands during the 1970s.

 Kingston upon Hull In The 1980s